lejlakrajinic/Sarajevo-Go/README.md

     Give recommendations on nice places to visit
     Leave ratings
     Add, edit and delete places for owners
+    Add, edit and delete users for admins
-    Make a favorites list taht makes it easier to find favorite places afterwards
+    Make a favorites list that makes it easier to find favorite places afterwards

 Navigation structure